redis-developer/basic-redis-rate-limiting-demo-csharp-dot-net/README.md

 </div>
 <div style="height: 150px"></div>

-# Rate Limting app in .Net using Redis
+# Rate Limiting app in .NET using Redis

-Show how the redis works with .NetCore 5.
+This demo shows how how to use Redis in .NET 5 to implement IP Rate limiting to prevent excessive calls to your app from a single client.

 ## Technical Stack

-- Frontend: .Net Core 5, Visual Studio Version 16
+- Frontend: ASP.NET Core MVC
-- Backend: Redis
+- Backend: ASP.NET Core MVC / Redis

-# How it works?
+## How it works?

-## 1. How the data is stored:
+### 1. How the data is stored:

 - New responses are added key-ip: `SETNX your_ip:PING limit_amount`